 Feel free to choose your own theme-related books and read your 12 books in any order you’d like!
-For all the details on the challenge click here.
+For all the details on the challenge click here, opens a new window.

 To kick things off for the new year, check out some debut novels!
 The first full-length novel an author writes is considered their debut.
 Debuts give the reader the chance to see a fresh, new perspective in the world of novel writing.
 Authors begin finding their tone and voice through their first novels.
 While some authors carry that work through to bigger and better novels after their debut, other authors actually end up with their debut becoming their masterpiece, or most well-known work.

 Consider Carson McCuller’s “The Heart Is A Lonely Hunter,” Joseph Heller’s “Catch-22,” Charlotte Bronte’s “Jane Eyre,” Chinua Achebe’s “Things Fall Apart” and Isabelle Allende’s “The House of the Spirits.”
 There’s also J.D.
 Salinger’s “The Catcher in the Rye,” William Golding’s “Lord of the Flies,” J.R.R.
 Tolkien’s “The Hobbit” and Mary Shelley’s “Frankenstein.”
 All of these incredible works also hold the distinction of being the authors’ first forays into publishing a novel.